-Chill filtration is the process where substances in the whisky are removed before bottling.
-The main reason to chill filter a whisky is purely cosmetic.
-A non-filtered whisky that is 46% ABV or lower will go cloudy when water or ice is added and when the whisky is cooled.
-This is seen as undesirable by some consumers and the distillers react by removing the offending particles from the whisky, so that this does not occur.
+Chill filtration is the process where some naturally occuring substances in a whisky are removed before bottling.
+The main reason to chill filter a whisky is cosmetic.
+A non chill-filtered whisky that is 46% ABV or lower in alcohol strength will go cloudy and hazy when diluted with water or cooled.
+This is seen as undesirable by some consumers or that there is something wrong with the whisky.
+The whisky companies react by removing the offending particles from their products so that this does not occur.

-When the whisky is cooled, these fatty acids, esters and proteins clump together to give the hazy cloudiness.
-During the early 20th century, it was realised that this ‘fault’ with the whisky could actually be used to the distiller’s advantage and that if they chilled the whisky, then these elements could be removed more easily.
+When the whisky is cooled these fatty acids, esters and proteins clump together to give the hazy cloudiness.
+During the early 20th century, it was realised that this ‘fault’ with the whisky could actually be used to the distiller’s advantage and that if they chilled the whisky that these elements could be removed more easily.

-The process of chill filtration involves dropping the temperature of the whisky to zero degrees Celsius in the case of single malts and -4 degrees in the case of blends.
-The temperature for blends is lower as they contain grain whiskey and these have a lower natural concentration of the fatty acids.
+The process of chill filtration involves dropping the temperature of the whisky - this is around 0°C for single malts and -4°C for blends (this is lower as they contain single grain whisky which have a lower concentration of the fatty acids).
 Once chilled, the whisky is passed through a series of metallic meshes under pressure.
-The amount of residue collected depends on the number of filters, the pressure used and the speed with which it is done.
-The slower a whisky is passed through the filters at a lower pressure, then the more residue will be collected but this is also more costly.
-During this process, any other sediment or impurities from the cask (called ‘coals’) that are present will also be removed.
+The fatty acids, esters and proteins then stick to the mesh filters while the whisky passes through and is collected for bottling.
+During this process any other sediment or impurities from the cask are also removed.